Civil rights movement (1865–1896): Populism

 Determined to regain power, white Democrats mounted a campaign based on white supremacy and fears about miscegenation.
 The white supremacy election campaign of 1898 was successful, and Democrats regained control of the state legislature.
-But Wilmington, the largest city and one with a black majority, elected a biracial Fusionist government, with a white mayor and two-thirds of the city council being whites.
+But Wilmington, the largest city and one with a Black majority, elected a biracial Fusionist government, with a white mayor and two-thirds of the city council being whites.
 Democrats had already planned to overthrow the government if they lost the election here and proceeded with the Wilmington Insurrection of 1898.
-The Democrats ran blacks and Fusionist officials out of town, attacking the only black newspaper in the state; white mobs attacked black areas of the city, killing and injuring many, and destroying homes and businesses built up since the war.
-An estimated 2100 blacks left the city permanently, leaving it a white-majority city.
-There were no further insurgencies in any Southern states that had a successful black-Populist coalition at the state level.
-In 1899, the white Democratic-dominated North Carolina legislature passed a suffrage amendment disenfranchising most blacks.
+The Democrats ran Black people and Fusionist officials out of town, attacking the only Black newspaper in the state; white mobs attacked Black areas of the city, killing and injuring many, and destroying homes and businesses built up since the war.
+An estimated 2100 Black people left the city permanently, leaving it a white-majority city.
+There were no further insurgencies in any Southern states that had a successful Black-Populist coalition at the state level.
+In 1899, the white Democratic-dominated North Carolina legislature passed a suffrage amendment disenfranchising most Black people.
 They would largely not recover the power to vote until after passage of the federal Voting Rights Act of 1965.

 Economic and social conditions

-The great majority of blacks in this period were farmers.
+The great majority of Black people in this period were farmers.
 Among them were four main groups, three of which worked for white landowners: tenant farmers, sharecroppers, and agricultural laborers.

-The fourth group were the blacks who owned their own farms, and were to some degree independent of white economic control.
+The fourth group were the Black people who owned their own farms, and were to some degree independent of white economic control.

 Urban elements

-The South had relatively few cities of any size in 1860, but during the war, and afterward, refugees both black and white flooded in from rural areas.
-The growing black population produced a leadership class of ministers, professionals, and businessmen.
+The South had relatively few cities of any size in 1860, but during the war, and afterward, refugees both Black and white flooded in from rural areas.
+The growing Black population produced a leadership class of ministers, professionals, and businessmen.
 These leaders typically made civil rights a high priority.
-Of course, great majority of blacks in urban America were unskilled or low skilled blue-collar workers.
+Of course, great majority of Black people in urban America were unskilled or low skilled blue-collar workers.
 Historian August Meier reports: